 More about this marker.
 Before there was a state park, the river valley was the site of a fairly bustling community, starting in the early 19th Century.
 Most of the community centered around the mill which was located in the older part of what is now the park.
 That site is now occupied by the CCC Lodge.
 At the beginning of the 20th Century that portion of what is now the park became a rod and hunting club.
 It was donated to the State of Missouri during the Great Depression.
 This portion of the valley (South of the highway) was annexed to the state park after 1952.

 In addition to the verbiage, the marker also contains 4 photographs, one of the school and three of various classes.
 The top and bottom of the marker is bordered by the alphabet.

 Categories. • Education •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 9, 2013, by M. Blakelylaw of Southeast, Oklahoma.
-This page has been viewed 511 times since then.
+This page has been viewed 530 times since then and 20 times this year.
 Last updated on September 10, 2013, by M. Blakelylaw of Southeast, Oklahoma.
 Photos: 1, 2. submitted on September 9, 2013, by M. Blakelylaw of Southeast, Oklahoma.
 3. submitted on September 14, 2013, by M. Blakelylaw of Southeast, Oklahoma. • Al Wolf was the editor who published this page.